 Our home is dark without thee.

 We miss thee everywhere.

-If you are familiar with the East Side, you may be familiar with Ederville Road and Handley-Ederville Road.
-Here lies the man.
+If you are familiar with the East Side, you probably are familiar with Ederville Road and Handley Ederville Road.
+Here lies the man himself.

-In the 1870s George Eder owned a lot of farmland a mile or so north of Handley.
+In the 1870s George Eder owned a farm a mile or so north of Handley.
 One day he dug a well and discovered that the water therein had a healthful mineral content.
 Other wells were dug.
 Word spread.
-A hotel was built at the wells to accommodate people who came to “take the waters.”
+A hotel was built at the wells to accommodate people who came to “take the waters” at “Eder’s Wells.”
 The hotel had two stories, fourteen rooms, and separate mineral water baths for men and women.

 Handley Cemetery, like the town, was named for Confederate Major James Madison Handley, who owned a plantation nearby.
 He died in 1908 and was buried here.
 Clip is from the April 2, 1908 Telegram.

 Newspaper clipping from Tarrant County College NE, Heritage Room.

 But in 1930 Major Handley was reburied at nearby Rose Hill Cemetery on land where he had once planned to build a home for his bride-to-be.
 Clip is from the August 2 Dallas Morning News.

 Both the Morning News story and the headstone are incorrect: Handley died in 1908.